Simple Blueberry Banana Sourdough Muffins

 Flour – I grind my own wheat to get a myriad of nutrients for healing.
 For this recipe I use soft white wheat or spelt.
 Spelt gives a lighter, more fluffy texture.
 You could also use another flour that you have.

 Butter – Any real butter will work well.
 I prefer homemade butter bought at my local Amish market.
-Despite the bad rap butter has gotten, research shows that Butter is Better!
+Despite the bad rap butter gets, research shows that Butter is Better!

 Bananas – Overripe bananas are the best for baking.
-The natural sweetness and flavor, which I don’t like as much if eating directly, gives baked goods the best flavor.
-It is hard to time baking for when bananas get to this stage so I often freeze bananas right in their peels when they become overripe.
-They are very easy to defrost and work well in muffins when the day comes that they are needed.
+The natural sweetness and flavor gives baked goods the best flavor.
+It is hard to time baking for when bananas get to this stage.
+So I often freeze bananas right when they become overripe.
+They are very easy to defrost and work well in muffins when needed.

 Blueberries – I have used fresh or small frozen blueberries for this recipe.
 Fresh summer blueberries are my favorite!
-Large frozen blueberries should be partially defrosted or the muffin may end up too mushy.
+Large, frozen blueberries should be partially defrosted so the muffins don’t get too mushy.

 Sourdough starter – This is a very easy way to use up discard or use an active starter.
 Either way, it boosts digestibility and adds a great complement flavor to the sweet ingredients.

 Honey – Local, raw honey is my preferred sweetener.
-Natural sweeteners are much healthier and once you taste real, local honey you will never prefer the cheaper less healthy white sugar again!
-Honey is one of the most counterfeited foods so I really research the source.
-It also can be expensive so it’s one of my staples that I buy in bulk directly from a local beekeeper.
+Natural sweeteners contain many nutrients.
+Once you taste real, local honey you will never prefer the cheaper less healthy white sugar again!
+Also, honey is one of the most counterfeited foods so I really research the source.
+Buying directly from a local beekeeper is the way I get the highest quality for the cheapest price.
 Otherwise, it can be bought through Azure Standard with confidence you are getting the real thing.

 Blueberry Banana Sourdough Muffins